EU ready to 'discuss' coronavirus vaccine patent waivers | DW | 06.05.2021

 The US and the EU have been under pressure to waive patents so that poorer countries could produce more affordable generic versions of COVID-19 vaccines.
 Both had up until now resisted calls for a global waiver.

-Further talks will take place on Thursday at the World Trade Organization (WHO), which had been backing India and South Africa's push for a waiver on intellectual property rights for months.
+Further talks will take place on Thursday at the World Trade Organization (WTO), which had been backing India and South Africa's push for a waiver on intellectual property rights for months.

 The WHO said in April that of 700 million vaccines globally administered, only 0.2% had been in low-income countries.